MTS student accepted to medieval theology PhD program at Boston College

 Boston College has an excellent program for students interested in medieval theology, especially as articulated in the Franciscan intellectual tradition.
 The outstanding faculty engages in innovative and exciting research in all areas of theology, and my own research interests match especially well with those of the historical theology faculty.
 I am also impressed with the attention BC pays to forming its students not only as researchers, but also as educators.
 Students admitted to the program will serve as teaching assistants in their second and third years of the program, and they eventually teach their own courses in the fifth year of the program.
 This formation points to BC's commitment to both research and education, a commitment that I share.

 Have you thought about what is after your PhD?
 Do you have a specific goal in mind?

 After earning a Ph.D., I hope to continue researching and teaching at an institution of higher education, perhaps at a place like Loyola.
 As anyone who knows me can testify, I can (and often do) discuss theology all day (some may even say ad nauseam!), and having the opportunity to share with undergraduate students my passion for theology would be immensely fulfilling.
 Of course, I will remain a lifelong student even after earning a doctorate, so I will continue researching and writing as well.

 Join us in congratulating Andrew and wishing him the best in his future endeavors!

-For more information about graduate programs in Theology at Loyola, visit http://www.loyola.edu/academics/theology/graduate.
+Learn more about the graduate programs in Theology at Loyola.